Iam4lex/mlsa/connectinToKali.md

 ```
 sudo openvpn <your-vpn-config-file>.ovpn
 ```
-Replace <your-vpn-config-file> with the actual name of the file downloaded.
+Replace "your-vpn-config-file" with the actual name of the file downloaded.

 Enter your root password when prompted.